Advice for a concerned parent, guardian or friend

-Information for anyone concerned about a family member – perhaps a daughter or son – or a friend who is studying at university with us.
+Information for anyone concerned about a family member – perhaps a child – or a friend who is studying at university with us.

 The first thing we would mention is that it is okay, and often very helpful, for you to tell the person that you are concerned about them.
 It can be very reassuring just to be reminded that you care, and you may be able to give a different perspective on a situation.

 - Promote a step-by-step approach.
 Encouraging someone to jot down all the things that are on their mind on a piece of paper, and helping them to decide what the priorities are, can help to make things seem less overwhelming.

 - Encourage spending time with others.
 Remind them it can take time to build contacts and connections, but that these are important.
 Perhaps suggest that they get involved in student activities, try one of our numerous sport, exercise and recreation options, or simply ask another student on their course to have a coffee.
 Just trying 1 small thing can make a big difference to how we feel.